-- (1) A Registration Surveys are to be carried out when the safety working load, etc. are assigned for the first time. - (2) Annual Survey is to be carried out within 3 months before or after each anniversary date of periodical survey for Classification. - (3) Load Test is to be carried out at the Registration Survey and at the dates not exceeding 5 years from the date of completion of the Registration Survey or the previous Load Test. - (4) Occasional Survey is to be carried out as follows except periodical survey. - (A) When serious damage is caused on the structural members and the repair or conversion is made - (B) When major conversion is made in the cargo handling procedures, rigging arrangements, operation and control methods - (C) When the assignment and marking of safe working load, etc. is altered - (D) Other cases when considered necessary by the Society [See Guidance] - (5) Notwithstanding (2) to (4) above, the postponement of inspection due to the force majeure are to be in accordance with the requirements specified in Pt 1, Ch 1, 906.
+- (1) A Registration Surveys are to be carried out when the safety working load, etc. are assigned for the first time. - (2) Lifting appliances assigned a safe working load shall be subjected to an annual survey at intervals not exceeding 12 months.
+(2025) - (3) Load Test is to be carried out at the Registration Survey and at the dates not exceeding 5 years from the date of completion of the Registration Survey or the previous Load Test. - (4) Occasional Survey is to be carried out as follows except periodical survey. - (A) When serious damage is caused on the structural members and the repair or conversion is made - (B) When major conversion is made in the cargo handling procedures, rigging arrangements, operation and control methods - (C) When the assignment and marking of safe working load, etc. is altered - (D) Other cases when considered necessary by the Society [See Guidance] - (5) Notwithstanding (2) to (4) above, the postponement of inspection due to the force majeure is to be in accordance with the requirements specified in Pt 1, Ch 1, 906.
 6 of the Rules.